Listing faces of polytopes: Hypercubes

 It is easy to check that the sequence~$\Gamma_n$ starts with the string~$0^n$ and ends with the string~$1^n$, i.e., with two faces of rank~0 in the face lattice.
 Consequently, $(\Gamma_n,\emptyset)$ is the desired Hamiltonian cycle in~$G(L(Q_n))$. \end{proof}

 \begin{theorem} For any $n\geq 1$, the graph~$G(L(Q_n))$ has a rhombic strip. \end{theorem}

 For proving this result, we combine the techniques developed in the two proofs of Theorem~\ref{thm:Q-RS} presented in Section~\ref{sec:simplex}.
 We use induction and embed three copies of the previous structures, one prefixed with~0, one prefixed with~$\hyph$, and one prefixed with~$1$.
 The two structures prefixed with~0 and~$\hyph$ are connected as in the second proof via `stacking', and the two structures prefixed with~$\hyph$ and~1 are connected as in the first proof via `mirroring'.
+An efficient Gray code algorithm implementing this construction in C++ can be found at~\cite{cos_sperm}.

 \begin{proof} We construct a rhombic strip~$R_n\seq G(L(Q_n))$ by induction on~$n$; see Figures~\ref{fig:LQ-RS1} and~\ref{fig:LQ-RS2}.
-We define the abbreviation $B_n'\coloneqq\{(\emptyset,x)\mid x\in\{0,1\}^n\}$ for the set of edges between the minimum~$\emptyset$ of~$L(Q_n)$ and all rank~0 faces.
-The construction maintains a partition $R_n=P_n\cup A_n\cup B_n\cup B_n'\cup Z_n$ into five sets with the following properties: \begin{itemize}[leftmargin=4mm] \item $P_n$ is an $x$-monotone Hamiltonian path of~$G(L(Q_n))\setminus\{\emptyset\}$ that starts and ends at rank~0 vertices. \item The sequence $(\emptyset,C_n)=(\emptyset,x_0,\ldots,x_n)$ of leftmost vertices across all ranks is a chain~$(\emptyset,C_n)\seq R_n$, and the sequence $(\emptyset,D_n)=(\emptyset,y_0,\ldots,y_n)$ of rightmost vertices across all ranks is a chain~$(\emptyset,D_n)\seq R_n$, and the two chains are connected by the zipper edges $Z_n\coloneqq\{(x_i,y_{i+1})\mid i=0,\ldots,n-2\}\seq R_n$. \item The edges $A_n$ and~$B_n\cup B_n'$ are the edges of~$R_n$ strictly above and below~$P_n$, respectively. \end{itemize}
+We define the abbreviation $B_n'\ass\{(\emptyset,x)\mid x\in\{0,1\}^n\}$ for the set of edges between the minimum~$\emptyset$ of~$L(Q_n)$ and all rank~0 faces.
+The construction maintains a partition $R_n=P_n\cup A_n\cup B_n\cup B_n'\cup Z_n$ into five sets with the following properties: \begin{itemize}[leftmargin=4mm] \item $P_n$ is an $x$-monotone Hamiltonian path of~$G(L(Q_n))\setminus\{\emptyset\}$ that starts and ends at rank~0 vertices. \item The sequence $(\emptyset,C_n)=(\emptyset,x_0,\ldots,x_n)$ of leftmost vertices across all ranks is a chain~$(\emptyset,C_n)\seq R_n$, and the sequence $(\emptyset,D_n)=(\emptyset,y_0,\ldots,y_n)$ of rightmost vertices across all ranks is a chain~$(\emptyset,D_n)\seq R_n$, and the two chains are connected by the zipper edges $Z_n\ass\{(x_i,y_{i+1})\mid i=0,\ldots,n-2\}\seq R_n$. \item The edges $A_n$ and~$B_n\cup B_n'$ are the edges of~$R_n$ strictly above and below~$P_n$, respectively. \end{itemize}

-For the base case $n=1$ of the construction we take $R_1\coloneqq G(L(Q_1))$ with $P_1\coloneqq (0,\hyph,1)$, which gives $C_1=(0,\hyph)$, $D_1=(1,\hyph)$, $Z_1=\emptyset$, $A_1=\emptyset$ and~$B_1=\emptyset$.
+For the base case $n=1$ of the construction we take $R_1\ass G(L(Q_1))$ with $P_1\ass (0,\hyph,1)$, which gives $C_1=(0,\hyph)$, $D_1=(1,\hyph)$, $Z_1=\emptyset$, $A_1=\emptyset$ and~$B_1=\emptyset$.